TR0N-ZEN/aboutLinux/basics/processes/README.md

     + input
     + output
     + error
-    + ...

 A process gets its id from its parent process.

-Processes can be:
+Processes can be considered as a
-+ deamons (are background processes, meaning a user would not directly interact with it instead programs do; on request with `ps -f` in column with heading _TTY_ a question mark should be)
++ deamon (background processes, meaning a user would not directly interact with it instead programs do; on request with `ps -f` in column with heading _TTY_ a question mark should be present)
++ interactively used programs
-+ well other processes, I know no further classification.
+well other processes, I know no further classification but there are some terms I still wonder about:
++ service
++ microservice
++ app
++ applet
++ job

 When interacting with a computer as a human so called *shells* also known as *command line interfaces* are used.